-\myparagraph{Layout-conditioned text-to-image synthesis.} Several approaches have been developed to extend the Stable Diffusion~\cite{rombach2022high} to condition its generation on the layouts through finetuning on layout-image pairs~\cite{avrahami2022spatext,li2023gligen,zhang2023adding,GLIDE} or manipulating the sampling process~\cite{bar2023multidiffusion,chen2023training,balaji2022ediffi,bansal2023universal}.
-For example, GLIGEN~\cite{li2023gligen} finetunes a gated self-attention layer to incorporate the box information from the input to the Stable Diffusion model.
-Mixture-of-Diffusion~\cite{jimenez2023mixture} and MultiDiffusion~\cite{kumari2022multi} perform a denoising process on each region and fuse the predicted scores.
-Paint-by-word~\cite{balaji2022ediffi}, layout-predictor~\cite{wu2023harnessing}, direct-diffusion~\cite{ma2023directed} and Layout-guidance~\cite{chen2023training} directly optimize the cross-attention layers during the sampling process.
-Universal guidance~\cite{bansal2023universal} leverages a trained object detector and constructs a loss to force the generated images to match location guidance.
-Our proposed method to grounded the text-to-image generation on the layout uses both \emph{cross-attention} and \emph{self-attention} layers without the need for extra training or additional models.
+\myparagraph{Layout-conditioned text-to-image synthesis.} Several approaches have been developed to extend the Stable Diffusion ~\cite{rombach2022high} to condition its generation on the layouts through finetuning on layout-image pairs ~\cite{avrahami2022spatext,li2023gligen,zhang2023adding,GLIDE} or modifying the sampling process ~\cite{bar2023multidiffusion,chen2023training,balaji2022ediffi,bansal2023universal}.
+For example, GLIGEN ~\cite{li2023gligen} finetunes a gated self-attention layer to incorporate the box information from the input to the Stable Diffusion model.
+Mixture-of-Diffusion ~\cite{jimenez2023mixture} and MultiDiffusion ~\cite{kumari2022multi} perform a denoising process on each region and fuse the predicted scores.
+Others, including SD-Pww ~\cite{balaji2022ediffi}, layout-predictor ~\cite{wu2023harnessing}, direct-diffusion ~\cite{ma2023directed} Layout-guidance ~\cite{chen2023training}, and BoxDiff ~\cite{xie2023boxdiff}, directly optimize the cross-attention layers during the sampling process.
+However, our approach not only optimizes cross-attention maps but also self-attention maps, which is not commonly addressed by these methods.
+Unlike the optimization of multiple values in these methods, which can lead to image quality degradation, our method iteratively optimize peak values in the attention maps, preserving image quality.
+Universal guidance ~\cite{bansal2023universal} leverages a trained object detector and constructs a loss to force the generated images to match location guidance.
+DenseDiffusion ~\cite{kim2023dense} directly modifies all attention maps based on mask guidance without any optimization steps.
+Differing from DenseDiffusion, our method optimizes the latent space, indirectly influencing attention maps under mask guidance.
+Our approach yields improvements demonstrated in our experiments.
+Our proposed method to ground the text-to-image generation on the layout uses both \emph{cross-attention} and \emph{self-attention} layers without needing extra training or additional models.
 We demonstrate that adding the proposed attention-based guidance to various base models improves their performance consistently.